 The simple – admittedly, surreal – narrative follows isolated Edward’s attempts to fit into 1950s suburban America.
 Bourne excels at creating characters and the production certainly delivers razor-sharp character-driven dance-drama.

-Title character Edward himself is created before our very eyes in a gothic scene that has echoes of Coppélia (a ballet in which a mechanical doll seemingly comes to life); Petrushka (a ballet which follows the love triangle between a trio of dancing puppets); and Pinocchio (the fable about a wooden marionette who must prove himself worthy of becoming a real boy).
+Title character Edward himself is created before our very eyes in a gothic scene that has echoes of Coppélia (a ballet in which a mechanical doll seemingly comes to life), Petrushka (a ballet that follows the love triangle between a trio of dancing puppets) and Pinocchio (the fable about a wooden marionette who must prove himself worthy of becoming a real boy).
 Dancer Dominic North possesses an initial limpness befitting the newly assembled creation and easily charms the audience as he develops the character’s awkward posture and tentative mannerisms.
 He cautiously scuttles across the stage, the giant paper-cutters hanging from his arms snip-snipping as an unremitting acoustic accompaniment.

 Gentle Edward is poignantly aware of how easily he can unwittingly harm those around him with his unusual appendages – and himself, judging by his own scars.
 His distinctiveness quite literally keeps him distanced from others as he is forced to refrain from reaching out to anyone.
 North beautifully communicates the character’s fear of his own uniqueness.
 His shock of dishevelled hair and those surprisingly animated scissor blades combine with mournful facial expressions and carefully executed movement, ensuring this vulnerable soul pierces the hearts of theatregoers.